yihong1120/Poly-Shield-Detector/README.md

 python app.py
 ```

+The application window will appear, providing the following options:

+* **Upload Image**: Click this button to select an image for object detection.

+* **Predict**: Click this button to perform object detection on the selected image.

+* **Clear Lists**: Click this button to clear the polygons and reset the scene.

+### Select Image

+1. Click the **Upload Image** button.

-2. Select an image file using the "Upload Image" button.
+2. Select an image file (PNG, JPG, or BMP) from the file dialog and click **Open**.

+### Draw Polygons
-3. Define polygons by clicking on the image.
+1. After selecting an image, you can draw polygons on the image by clicking the desired points on the image.

-4. Click the "Predict" button to perform object detection.
+2. To create a closed polygon, click on the starting point again or click on the **Close Polygon** button that appears.

+3. To draw multiple polygons, repeat the process.

+### Perform Object Detection

+1. After drawing polygons or if no polygons are drawn, click the **Predict** button.

-5. View the detected objects in the list on the right-hand side.
+2. The application will perform object detection on the selected image and display the detected objects in the list on the right.

+### Clear Polygons

-6. To clear the polygons and start over, click the "Clear Lists" button.
+To clear the drawn polygons and reset the scene, click the **Clear Lists** button.

+## Results

+The detected objects and their frequencies will be displayed in the list on the right side of the application window.
+The list will show the class names of the objects and the number of times each class appears in the detection results.

+Additionally, the application will save the detection results as a JSON file in the `**records**` folder.
+The JSON file will include the filename, predictions, and the base64 encoded original image.

 ## Configuration